sychagneux/Cour-LP-Transverse-Server/README.md

 ## MongoDB use

-We gonna adda package that permit to define some environement vars.
+We gonna add a package that permit to define some environement vars.

+Install the dotenv package to your server project, with the following command

+For more information about [DotEnv, click here](https://www.npmjs.com/package/dotenv)

 ```
 npm install dotenv
 ```

-That will create a `.env` file in your project, if not create.
+That will create a `.env` file in your project, if not create it.

 In this file you can now set some varaibles that permit to configure your server.

+These vars can be use in the whole project.

-And it will set the database name and url
+In the file set the **database name** and **url**

 ``` js